Ultimate Oahu Budget Guide: 27 Free Things to Do in Paradise!

 The Manoa Falls hike is one of the more popular short hikes, with a trailhead that is located in the suburbs of Honolulu.
 You can get to the trail on public transportation.

 There are at least a dozen waterfalls on Oahu, located on almost every part of the island, excluding the leeward coast.
 Some of them are even within the city limits of Honolulu, such as Manoa Falls, seen above.
-Hikes to get to each range from 20 minutes to a couple hours, so do your research before setting out.
+Hikes to get to each range from 20 minutes to a couple of hours, so do your research before setting out.
 Any hike in Oahu requires sunscreen, bug spray, good-traction shoes, and plenty of water.

 Be awed by some of the stunning look-outs on the island.